 Best Flour For Bread

 Here is a selection of decent white bread flours available in the UK – Matthews, Shipton Mill, Allinson’s, Marriage’s and Doves Farm.
 I mostly use Shipton Mill No. 4 flour which works great for basic loaves, sourdough and pizza.
-It is an independent mill and I buy it directly from their website as it’s not readily available in shops.
+It is an independent mill and I buy it directly from their website (or Amazon) as it’s not readily available in shops.
 It actually works out the same price as mass produced brands if you buy a big bag of it.

 If I am out of Shipton, then I usually pick up Allinson’s strong bread flour from the supermarket – it’s better than the supermarket own brands.
 You can sometimes find Matthews and Marriage’s in the supermarket too.
 Doves Farm is great too, but a bit rare – I’ve bought it in a few delis before.